-The flow control might be similar in appearance to a needle valve but it does not work the same way.
+The most effective choice for controlling air cylinder speed is the cylinder flow control valve.
+The flow control, depending on the type, might be similar in appearance to a needle valve but it does not work the same way.
 A properly constructed flow control contains an internal by-pass through which the air can flow unimpeded when flowing into the air cylinder.

-In the diagram you can see the compressed air bypass.
+In the diagram, you can see the compressed air bypass.
 It has an integral check valve in it that same bypass.

-The bypass and check valve allows the cylinder flow control to reduce the flow on compressed air only in one direction.
+The bypass and check valve allows the cylinder flow control to reduce the flow of compressed air only in one direction.
 The ideal installation path is that the air flowing out of the air cylinder is throttled.

-Since only the exhausting compressed air is throttling with the flow control, the inrush of air in the other air line flows at full volume.
+Since only the exhausting compressed air is throttling with the flow control, the inrush of air in the other airline flows at full volume.
 The result is that the cylinder piston will move very quickly from the stopped location as a full flow of compressed air enters the cylinder.

-When the valve controlling the cylinder shifts, the air flow to the air cylinder reverses, and now air is flowing into the cylinder through what was just the exhaust line.
+When the valve controlling the cylinder shifts, the airflow to the air cylinder reverses, and now the air is flowing into the cylinder through what was just the exhaust line.
 Now the inrushing compressed air tries to bypass the restriction, succeeds in blowing the check ball off its seat, and the air now has a free and open path to pressurize the cylinder providing relatively instant, full force, cylinder rod movement.

+Due to their uni-direction, you must ensure that you install the cylinder flow control in the correct direction.
 There will typically be a schematic on the side of the flow control to show the correct plumbing orientation.

 The best cylinder performance will be achieved if the speed of the compressed air exiting the cylinder port is restricted, but not the compressed air flowing into the cylinder.
 That is achieved by using flow controls, not needle valves.